donkeyanaphora/donkeyanaphora.github.io/articles/article2/AS.md

 ---

-## Problem
+## Goal

-For a binary classifier with a sigmoid activation, show the relationship between input $x$ and an augmented input $x'$ that achieves a desired probability $p$, and derive a closed-form solution.
+The goal is to show how to transform some input $x$ to achieve any target probability $p$ in a binary classifier with a sigmoid activation function.

 ---